skytap/terraform-provider-skytap/website/docs/r/vm.html.md

 * `name` - (Optional, Computed) User-defined name.
 Limited to 100 characters.
 <br/>The name will be truncated to 33 UTF-8 characters after saving.
 <br/>If a name is not provided then the source VM's name will be used.
+* `network_interface` - A Skytap network adapter is a virtualized network interface card (also known as a network adapter).
+It is logically contained in a VM and attached to a network.
+  * `interface_type` - (Required) Type of network that this network adapter is attached to.
+  * `network_id` - (Required) ID of the network that this network adapter is attached to.
+  *	`ip` - (Optional, Computed) Internally, Skytap uses DHCP to provision an IP address (for example, 10.1.0.37) based on the MAC address.
+Skytap will not assign the same IP address to multiple interfaces on the same network.
+This field can be modified if you want to provide your own network information.
+                                <br/>Each segment of the IP address must be within the valid range (0 to 255, inclusive).
+  * `hostname` - (Optional, Computed) Limited to 32 characters.
+Valid characters are lowercase letters, numbers, and hyphens.
+Cannot begin or end with hyphens.
+Cannot be `gw`.

 ## Attributes Reference